Aleksandar15/Cars-Club-backend-reminders/README.md

    - Edit password may be cool feature to have: but I must think about the security of such an action.
 (May write a list of options sometimes soon.)
      - A confirmation code may be sent to e-mail or phone number;
      - Slight issue may be the speed of which the server & the free services will deliver those codes.
+       - And then, on top of it all - will employers really "waste"/invest time into openning their e-mails just to test out this future?